 This project aims to manage roadside verges and green spaces in a way that allows us to maintain safe and accessible roadsides but also support pollinators.
 We aim to alter mowing regimes and reduce pesticide use.
 These areas can be used to create and enhance the ecological networks and wildlife corridors across the county by increasing connectivity and biodiversity.
 Watch out for the DLR signs on road verges and in our parks.

 Pollinator habitat does not happen overnight and not all locations will be suitable.
 Once areas have been identified, we will be creating a work plan for developing pollinator habitat along the selected section of roadside and green areas.
-The development of a more diverse pollinator habitat may take some years to develop so please bee-ar with us!
+The development of a more diverse pollinator habitat may take some years to develop and sites will be added over time so please bee-ar with us!

 A big thank you to our Parks staff and local communities who have put in alot of work and helped to make this happen.